bagusedh/ciscodude.net/_posts/2017-05-13-studying-canadian-bgp.markdown

 {% youtube "https://www.youtube.com/watch?v=qvall1kyNIg" %}

-The practicap applications of my study have taken several forms as I learn what works and what doesn't work (at all).
+The practica; applications of my study have taken several forms as I learn what works and what doesn't work (at all).

 *	v1 - direct JSON from exabgp piped into curl to store in couchdb